 Since 1999, monitoring wells have been sampled on a quarterly basis and analyzed for select MGP constituents (primarily BTEX constituents and naphthalene).
 Table 2-2 presents a summary of groundwater sample results from previous monitoring events.
-A total of twenty-four wells were sampled in May 2008.
+A total of twenty-three wells were sampled in May 2008, and three wells were sampled in July 2008.
 The wells were sampled using the low-flow technique described in Section 3.7.
-Twenty six samples, including two duplicate samples, were submitted to the laboratory for analysis.
+Twenty six samples, two duplicate samples, and a trip blank were submitted to the laboratory for analysis.
 Table 5-11 presents a summary of the groundwater sampling results.
 Samples were collected in accordance with the OSIWP and the quarterly groundwater monitoring plan.
 Copies of the analytical results and field data sheets are included in Appendix E.

-4.4 Off-Site Laboratory Analytical Program
+4.4 Laboratory Analytical Program

 The off-site analytical program has been presented in Section 3 along with sample handling procedures and sampling rationale.
 One hundred sixty one soil samples and four duplicate samples were collected for laboratory chemical analysis from the probeholes advanced in 2008.
 Table 4-1 presents a summary of analyses completed for these samples.
-Twenty-four groundwater samples and two duplicate samples were collected from both on-site and off-site monitoring wells.
+Twenty-six groundwater samples and two duplicate samples were collected from both on-site and off-site monitoring wells in May and July 2008.
 In addition, samples of investigation derived waste material, both liquid and solid, were collected and analyzed for disposal characteristics.
 All laboratory analyses were completed by TekLab.
 Results of laboratory analyses are discussed in detail in Sections 5 and 6 of this report.